annar40/ISEProject/Sprint4.md

 A front-page readme that details requirements for running and using your application.

 Finish working on the homepage that was started in Sprint 3

+## things to still do
+- update the readme on running details
+- create ui message for failed log in attempt?
+- frontend streaks

 # SUBMISSIONS:
 Submission Format: GitHub & Video Links (Use comments on submission page for multiple links)